• Skip to primary navigation

 You could also add some fried and crumbled bacon to your fritters for an extra flavor profile, or added protein.

 I mean who doesn't love bacon?
 It adds a great flavor to many dishes, including corn fritters.
-So feel free to add a couple of pieces of fried bacon pieces to the batter before frying.
+So feel free to add some crumbled, fried bacon to the batter.

 More Amish Side Dish Recipes